Report chargeable event gains for life insurance policies

 Do not submit a spreadsheet with a red highlighted cell in rows 1 or 2.
 You must correct the errors before submitting your return to HMRC.

-Note that the spreadsheet validations cannot entirely check the accuracy or suitability of the data and the return may still fail when processed by HMRC.
+The spreadsheet validations cannot entirely check the accuracy or suitability of the data and the return may still fail when processed by HMRC.
 Therefore you must make sure your return of information meets the required specifications.

 UK insurers only